plyycajk/exploratory-data-analysis---customer-loans-in-finance/README.md

 This file initiates a class (RDSDatabaseConnector) which establishes a connection with the database.
 Subsequent functions in this file run a specific query in the database to extract loan patyment information and save this to a .csv file (loan_payments.csv).

+### loan_payments.csv

+This is the .csv file generated from data extracted by the db_utils.py script

+### familiarise_with_data.py

+This python script details the steps taken whilst I familiarised myself with the raw data in load_payments.csv.
+Steps taken include:

+- inspection of the head of the dataframe
+- checking the shape of the dataframe
+- checking the datatype of each column
+- checking the percentage of null values per columns

+### eda_loans_data.py

+This python script includes the DataTransform class which converts the columns to the correct datatype.

 ## License information
 None